DrPaulBrewer/webdismay/README.md

 * This is an early release with minimal actual use in production.
 * End-to-end testing of many javascript wrappers to webdis/redis backend functionality is perfomed, and travis-ci actually spins up webdis/redis docker containers and does over 50 tests as part for our "build passing" badge.
-* Not all redis database functionality is present.
-MULTI, for instance, does not work currently.
+* Webdismay uses webdis, and not all redis database functionality is present in webdis.
+Redis MULTI/EXEC is not supported.
 * An ES6 `Promise` is returned for all requests.
 There is a generic request function from which you can try any redis commands, or you can use the provided classes where functionality is reorganized.
 * Classes exist for key-based commands (Key), hashes (Hash), lists (List), and sets (Rset).
 * Javascript-familiar idioms are used in these classes, so someone new to redis can use .shift or .pop in List from JavaScript without having to know the redis details, such as knowing a .shift is a redis LPOP and a .pop is a redis RPOP.
 For those that are already very familiar with redis, you can use the generic `request` function to access any redis functionality available through webdis, not limited to the functionality wrapped here by webdismay.
 Note that the corresponding redis command for each webdismay class method is provided in the ESDOC documentation.